AdguardTeam/AdguardKnowledgeBase/02.windows/04.solving-problems/03.adguard-logs/docs.en.md

 4. **Important**: set the logging level back to **Standard**. **Debug** logging level will slow down the application.

-5. Send the archive to the AdGuard [support service](mailto:support@adguard.com) (support@adguard.com), describe the problem and don't forget to mention the time when you reproduced the issue.
+5. Send the archive to the AdGuard support service at support@adguard.com, describe the problem and don't forget to mention the time when you reproduced the issue.

 **Note**: sometimes support team members may ask you to send *trace* logs.
 Then you will need to do the following: